mara/mara-metabase/README.md

 The file [mara_metabase/setup.py](https://github.com/mara/mara-metabase/tree/master/mara_metabase/setup.py) contains functions for configuring a Metabase instance by directly writing to its metadata database (rather than manually configuring an instance through the UI).
 These functions are particularly useful when multiple Metabase instances are maintained (e.g. one for each testing / staging environment).

-There is a a flask cli command for running the `setup` function: `flask mara_metabase.setup`.
+There is a flask cli command for running the `setup` function: `flask mara_metabase.setup`.

-**Be aware that this command will remove any other configured data base connection from metabase!**
+**Danger: this will remove any other configured database connections from metabase!**

 &nbsp;